createcandle/voco/README.md

 # Voco
 Privacy friendly voice control for the Mozilla WebThings Gateway.
-Learn more about is here: https://www.candlesmarthome.com/voco-privacy-friendly-voice-control
+Learn more about it here:

+https://www.candlesmarthome.com/voco-privacy-friendly-voice-control

 # Installation